Synesthesia of Machine (SoM)-Driven Analog Precoder Optimization for Enhanced ISAC Performance in Sub-THz Systems: CSP-Net: Low-Complexity Alternative

-The proposed SA-Opt exhibits high computational complexity due to its exhaustive search and iterative processes.
-Therefore, in this section, we present a low-complexity alternative based on unsupervised learning, termed as the complex-valued squint-aware hybrid precoding network (CSP-Net).
+The proposed SA-Opt exhibits high computational complexity due to its search and iterative processes.
+This may result in excessive latency in the analog precoding design, preventing it from meeting the requirements of future mobile networks.
+Therefore, in this section, we present a low-complexity alternative based on unsupervised learning, termed as the complex-valued squint-aware analog precoding network (CSP-Net).

-\subsection{Complex-valued Network Structure}
+\subsection{Complex-Valued Network Structure}